 Masters of Fine Arts Degree Programs with Course Information

 Depending on a student's interests, coursework can take many shapes.
-Typically, the majority of a student's time in a Master of Fine Arts program is spent in a studio working on individual projects or performances, rather than in a lecture hall.
+Typically, the majority of a student's time in a Master of Fine Arts program is spent in a studio where they develop and fine tune individual projects or performances, rather than in a lecture hall.
 These programs often culminate with a creative portfolio, which may be an exhibition of photography, full-length novel or completed short film.
 The following course examples may be available, based on one's chosen artistic focus:

 - Prose writing